apparition47/MailTrackerBlocker/README.md

 ⚠️ Disabling ["load remote content in messages"](https://www.imore.com/sites/imore.com/files/styles/xlarge/public/field/image/2019/07/mac-load-remote.jpg) with MailTrackerBlocker enabled is redundant; re-enable this option for the best experience.

+Note that you'll need to re-enable MailTrackerBlocker again for every update.

 ### To uninstall

 If you installed with Homebrew: